hashicorp/terraform-provider-aws/website/docs/r/glue_user_defined_function.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `id`- The id of the Glue User Defined Function.
+* `arn`- The ARN of the Glue User Defined Function.
 * `create_date`- The time at which the function was created.

 ## Import